 Gandhi: The Years That Changed the World, 1914-1948Vintage #ad - Opening in july 1914, as mohandas gandhi leaves south africa to return to India, Gandhi: The Years That Changed the World, 1914-1918 traces the Mahatma’s life over the three decades preceding his assassination.
 He shows how in each of these campaigns, Gandhi adapted methods of nonviolence that successfully challenged British authority and would influence revolutionary movements throughout the world.

-Gandhi: The Years That Changed the World, 1914-1948 #ad - A revelatory look at the complexity of gandhi’s thinking and motives, but also those closest to him—family, the book is a luminous portrait of not only the man himself, friends, and political and social leaders.
+A revelatory look at the complexity of gandhi’s thinking and motives, but also those closest to him—family, the book is a luminous portrait of not only the man himself, friends, and political and social leaders.
 Drawing on new archival materials, acclaimed historian ramachandra Guha follows Gandhi’s struggle to deliver India from British rule, to forge harmonious relations between India’s Hindus and Muslims, to end the pernicious practice of untouchability, and to nurture India’s economic and moral self-reliance.

 Cities of God: The Real Story of How Christianity Became an Urban Movement and Conquered RomeHarperOne #ad - How did the preaching of a peasant carpenter from galilee spark a movement that would grow to include over two billion followers?
 Who listened to this "good news, preeminent scholar and journalist Rodney Stark presents new and startling information about the rise of the early church, " and who ignored it?
 Where did Christianity spread, and how?
 Based on quantitative data and the latest scholarship, overturning many prevailing views of how Christianity grew through time to become the largest religion in the world.